duyson1999/Novel_defensins_annotation/README.md

 #
 #
 # ~~~PS~~~
-### This code can be used for other gene in other species, but need to change relative organisms list (depend on class of target species.
+### This code can be used to find every gene in every target species (as long as they has their genome sequenced).
+However, user needs to change relative organisms list (depend on class of target species.
 Eg: black soldier fly -> class insecta)